 from the heirs of Gordon Hutchins by CLCT in 1971.
 The property

-is located in the Estabrook Woods along Two Rod Road near Punkatasset
+is located in the Estabrook Woods along Two Rod Road north of Punkatasset

-Land Located near Elm Street, the Kazmaier land consists
+Land Located on Elm Street, the Kazmaier land consists

-of open fields comprised of 4 parcels totaling 16 acres.
+of open fields comprised of four parcels totaling 16 acres.
 The property

-was gifted to CLCT in 1979-1981 and is used for agricultural purposes.
+was gifted to CLCT in 1979-1981 by Patricia and Richard Kazmaier and is used for agricultural purposes.